Lehigh Mountain Hawks men's lacrosse

 The Lehigh Mountain Hawks men's lacrosse team represents Lehigh University in NCAA Division I college lacrosse.
 The Mountain Hawks play their home games at Frank Banko Field, which is part of a complex that also includes Lehigh's soccer and field hockey venues.
+Will Scudder is the program's current head coach since June 19, 2023.

 Overview

 Lehigh is a charter member of the USILA, one of about two dozen.

 Early national titles

 According to Lehigh's Epitome Yearbook, lacrosse was introduced at Lehigh in 1884 and four years later, Lehigh entered the Inter-collegiate Lacrosse Association, mostly through the efforts of Arnold K. Reese, an 1889 graduate, who captained and trained the team throughout his college career.
 Lehigh played its first varsity lacrosse game on May 9, 1885 against Stevens Tech.

 According to the Lehigh Burr, Lehigh was a top team in the early years of inter-collegiate lacrosse.
 Lehigh was third in 1888, second in 1889, and was voted the National Champion in 1890.
 In what was billed as a "Championship Series" that season, Lehigh defeated Princeton, Johns Hopkins and Stevens Tech to win the title.

-Since starting lacrosse, the team has amassed a record of 575–669–10.
+Since starting lacrosse, the team has a record of 647-715-10 in 135 lacrosse seasons.